Sweden: Architecture

-Before the 13th century almost all buildings were made of timber, but a shift began towards stone.
+Before the 13th century, almost all buildings were made of timber, but a shift soon began towards stone.
 Early Swedish stone buildings are the Romanesque churches on the countryside.
-As so happens, many of them were built in Scania and are in effect Danish churches.
 This would include the Lund Cathedral from the 11th century and the somewhat younger church in Dalby, but also many early Gothic churches built through influences of the Hanseatic League, such as in Ystad, Malmö and Helsingborg.

 Cathedrals in other parts of Sweden were also built as seats of Sweden's bishops.
-The Skara Cathedral is of bricks from the 14th century, and the Uppsala Cathedral in the 15th.
-In 1230 the foundations of the Linköping Cathedral were made, the material was there limestone, but the building took some 250 years to finish.
+The Skara Cathedral is made of bricks from the 14th century, and the Uppsala Cathedral in the 15th century.
+In 1230, the foundations of the Linköping Cathedral were made, the material was there limestone, but the building took some 250 years to finish.

-Among older structures are also some significant fortresses and other historical buildings such as at Borgholm Castle, Halltorps Manor and Eketorp fortress on the island Öland, the Nyköping fortress and the Visby city wall.
+Among older structures are also some significant fortresses and other historical buildings such as at Borgholm Castle, Halltorps Manor, and Eketorp fortress on the island Öland, the Nyköping fortress and the Visby city wall.

-Around 1520 Sweden was out of the Middle Ages and united under King Gustav Vasa, who immediately initiated grand mansions, castles and fortresses to be built.
-Some of the more magnificent include Kalmar Castle, Gripsholm Castle and the one at Vadstena.
+In the 1520s, King Gustav Vasa initiated grand mansions, castles, and fortresses to be built.
+Some of the more magnificent include Kalmar Castle, Gripsholm Castle, and Vadstena.

 In the next two centuries, Sweden was designated by Baroque architecture and later the rococo.
 Notable projects from that time include the city Karlskrona, which has now also been declared a World Heritage Site and the Drottningholm Palace.

-1930 was the year of the great Stockholm exhibition, which marked the breakthrough of Functionalism, or funkis as it became known.
-The style came to dominate in the following decades.
+The Stockholm exhibition, which marked the breakthrough of Functionalism, or funkis as it became known first surfaced in 1930; the style came to dominate in the following decades.
 Some notable projects of this kind were the Million Programme, offering affordable living in large apartment complexes.

-The Ericsson Globe, located in Stockholm, is the largest hemispherical building on Earth.
+The Avicii Arena, located in Stockholm, is the largest hemispherical building on Earth.
 Its dome has a diameter of 110 metres (360 feet) and took two and a half years to build.